hustlzp/permission/README.rst

 Inheritance
 -----------

-Need to say, inheritance here is not the same thing as Python class inheritance, it's just means you can use RuleA as the base rule of RuleB.
+Need to say, inheritance here is not the same thing as Python class. inheritance, it's just means you can use RuleA as the base rule of RuleB.

+We achieve this by overriding ``base()``.

 Examples
 ~~~~~~~~